Our Genealogical Helper for Shawmut ...

 For example, we have great-grandparents who lived in the northwest corner of their home county.
 During their lives, most doctors and hospitals were in the next county to the west.
 Almost all of the nearby churches and cemeteries were in the county to the north.

 So when searching for records, we had our best success by looking in neighboring counties instead of the county in which they lived: their home county contained property and probate records; the county to the west contained birth and death records; the county to the north contained their burial records.
 If we hadn't included the neighboring counties, we would have missed many valuable sources of information.

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we depend on the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These user-friendly websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Shawmut:

 Cemetery Information and Directories for Alabama: